T-62: Bulgaria

 The only other Warsaw Pact member to operate T-62s on a mass scale was Bulgaria which bought 250 T-62s, which were delivered between 1970 and 1974.
 After the war in Afghanistan, Bulgaria received a number of T-62s from the Soviet Union in the 1980s.
-These were modified, but due to several problems, they were quickly withdrawn from service and some were sold to Angola and Yemen.
-Many were converted into TV-62 and TV-62M armoured recovery vehicles and their turrets were scrapped.
+These were modified, but due to several problems were quickly withdrawn from service; some were sold to Angola and Yemen.
+Many were converted into TV-62 and TV-62M armoured recovery vehicles, their turrets being scrapped.
 The TV-62M is the standard armoured recovery vehicle of the Bulgarian Army.

 Other Warsaw Pact members

 Both Poland and Czechoslovakia evaluated the vehicle but refused it because of the high price and low update value compared to the T-55.

 Israel

-Before 1973 Israeli intelligence confirmed T-62 tanks had arrived in Egypt.
+Before 1973, Israeli intelligence confirmed T-62 tanks had arrived in Egypt.
 In response, Israeli commandos raided Egyptian positions in order to capture the tanks and analyze them.
 During the Yom Kippur war, the T-62 was an effective adversary for Israeli Patton and Centurion main battle tanks armed with 105 mm tank guns.
 The T-62 had an advantage in its better night-fighting capability, but Syrian losses were heavy.

 The Israelis captured hundreds of these tanks from the Syrians in 1973, and put some of them into service as the Tiran-3.
 About 120 Tiran-3 were modernised and received the designation Tiran-6.
-Only a small number were converted because the new US made M60 main battle tanks started arriving in Israel.
+Only a small number were converted because the new US-made M60 main battle tanks started arriving in Israel.

 A small tank brigade consisting of two enlarged tank regiments, each equipped with 46 Tiran-6 tanks, was formed.
 The Tiran-6 is used by reserve units.
 The Israelis have sold the rest to assorted countries.

 Israel sent a number of captured T-62 tanks to the U.S. Army and Germany for examination purposes.
-The firing tests done on these tanks helped to develop new ammunition and the German 120 mm gun to be used in the Leopard 2 tank.